Matt Petgrave

-Matthew Petgrave (born January 29, 1992) is a Canadian professional ice hockey player currently playing with the Indy Fuel in the ECHL.
+Matthew Petgrave (born January 29, 1992) is a Canadian professional ice hockey player who is a left winger for the Indy Fuel of the ECHL.
 He is a former ECHL First-Team All-Star and he has played in the highest national leagues in Slovakia, Czech Republic, and the United Kingdom.
 Petgrave goes by the nickname "Gravy".
 On October 28, 2023, he was involved in an on-ice collision that led to Petgrave's skate blade cutting the neck of Adam Johnson of the Nottingham Panthers; Johnson died as a result of the injuries he sustained in the collision.

 Early life

-Petgrave was born in Toronto, Ontario.
+Petgrave was born in Toronto, Ontario, Canada.

 Playing career

 Junior and collegiate

 Petgrave started his hockey career in Canada with the Bramalea Blues of the Ontario Junior Hockey League.
 He debuted in the Ontario Hockey League with the Niagara IceDogs where he played in 67 games and scored 25 points.

 In the 2010–11 and 2011–12 seasons, he played with the Owen Sound Attack, and midway through the 2011–12 season, he transferred to the Oshawa Generals, where he played until 2013.
 With the Attack, he recorded 62 points in 98 games across two seasons, and for the Generals he achieved 70 points in 78 games across two seasons.
 In 2011, he was the Player of the Week in the Ontario Hockey League.
 With the Generals, Petgrave suffered a broken wrist and missed a considerable number of games, which may have cost him an opportunity for an NHL contract.

 Petgrave played collegiate hockey for the University of New Brunswick's UNB Reds from 2013 to 2016, before turning professional.